demetri77/springboard-capstone/springboard-capstone.md

 ### College Score Card

 At least 2 out of 5 Americans have a college degree.
 U.S. Labor Department statistics show that overall, college graduates today earn roughly 98% more per hour than people without a degree, it's no wonder Americans have been culturally taught to believe success in life requires a college degree.
 However, the average American is also in debt.
 The median student loan is [$17k](https://apps.urban.org/features/debt-interactive-map/) and more Americans owe student loans than car loans or a mortgage.

+**Questions:**
-Which colleges offer the best return, tuition/debt vs salary?
-Which factors from the College Score Card affect salary after attending?
+1. Which colleges offer the best return, tuition/debt vs salary?
+2. Which factors from the College Score Card affect salary after attending?

-**Is a college degree worth it?**
+3. Is a college degree worth it? __advice: identify metrics that are objective__
+4. Value = Price / Quality

+Variable Types of Interest
+* COST
+* EARNINGS
+* REPAYMENT

 1. Cost of a degree
-    + COSTT4_A: Average cost of attendance
+    + COSTT4_A: Average cost of attendance per academic year
+    + NPT4_PUB: Average net price for Title IV institutions (public institutions)
+    + NPT4_PRIV: Average net price for Title IV institutions (private for-profit and nonprofit institutions)
     + RPY_1YR_RT: Fraction of repayment cohort with loan balances 1 year since repyament
     + CUML_DEBT_P90: Cumulative loan debt at the 90th percentile
 2. Mean earnings vs Median earnings